grossqx/wormhole/README.md

 # Motivation
 Primary goal is simpifying the OS flashing and first setup for the user on the client side by offloading most of the decisions to the user on the server side.
 Client's installation script is designerd to be simple and interactive, provide detailed instructions and progress status.
 It also reports progress to the server to simplify support and troubleshooting.

+# TODOs:

+- send default wg peer to the server
+- ufw
+- add compression to wh-backup and restore

 # Issues:

 Feel free to open an issue if you found a bug or have an improvement suggestion.

 ## Known upsteam issues:
 [[BUG]: rpi-imager ignores settings in firstrun.sh when writing to nvme](https://github.com/raspberrypi/rpi-imager/issues/1165)